apollographql/ac3-state-management-examples/README.md

 ### Apollo Local State Example

-Using Apollo Client 3's **Reactive Variables API** (docs/blog post coming soon), we can store the entire application state locally (and optionally persist it local storage).
+> Summary: Using Apollo Client 3's **Reactive Variables API** (docs/blog post coming soon), we can store the entire application state locally (and optionally persist it local storage).

 [Check out the local state example](https://github.com/apollographql/ac3-state-management-examples/tree/master/apollo-local-state).

 ### Apollo Remote State Example

+> Summary: Hooking Apollo Client up to a remote GraphQL API, the client-side cache is smart enough to automatically update the cache after _most_ mutations successfully complete.
+For mutations that perform interactions against arrays or have additional client-side side-effects, we can help the cache decide what to do next by writing our update logic in the `useMutation`'s `update` function.

 [Check out the remote state example](https://github.com/apollographql/ac3-state-management-examples/tree/master/apollo-remote-state)

 ### Redux Local State Example

+> Summary: The Redux architecture provides us with a well-defined mental model for how to update state in an immutable way.
+We've provided this example in order to compare how to accomplish the same tasks in AC3 and in Redux.

 [Check out the local state (with Redux) example](https://github.com/apollographql/ac3-state-management-examples/tree/master/redux-local-state)